spencershepard/sneaker/README.md

 ### BRAA

-A BRAA line can be drawn by right clicking anywhere on the map and dragging.
+A BRAA line can be drawn by right-clicking anywhere on the map and dragging.
 Additionally if you press the "s" (snap) key while starting the BRAA line on-top of an existing track the starting point will be locked to the tracks position.

 ### Mission Timer & Hack Timers